Leipzig war crimes trials: POW massacres

 Lieutenant-General Karl Stenger, the former commander of the 58th Infantry Brigade, stood accused of having ordered Major Benno Crusius in August 1914 to subject all French POWs to summary execution.
 Crusius stood accused of two separate massacres of French POWs, at Saarburg on 21 August 1914 and in a forest near Sainte-Barbe on 26 August 1914.
-Stenger proved he had issued no such orders and was found not guilty of war crimes.
+Stenger denied that he had issued any such orders, and was found not guilty of war crimes.

 In regard to both POW massacres, Crusius did not deny having passed on and carried out "the order".
 The court ruled that medical experts had convincingly demonstrated that, "at the moment when the alleged brigade order was passed on", Crusius "was suffering from a morbid derangement of his mental faculties which rendered impossible the exercise of his own volition.
 These experts do not hold that this was already the case on 21 August.
 The Court shares this view...
 As in accordance with practice, reasonable doubt as to the volition of the guilty party does not allow of a pronouncement of guilt, no sentence can be passed against Crusius as regards the 26th of August."

-Despite being found not guilty by reason of insanity for the massacre at Saint Barbe, Crusius was found guilty of war crimes for the massacre at Saarburg on August 21, 1914.
+Despite being found not guilty by reason of insanity for the massacre at Saint Barbe, Crusius was found guilty of war crimes for the massacre at Saarburg on 21 August 1914.
 He was accordingly deprived of the right to wear an officer's uniform and was sentenced to two years in a civilian prison.